astropy/astropy/docs/nddata/index.rst

     >>> ndd_sliceable[1:3]
     NDDataSliceable([2, 3])

-The class `~astropy.nddata.NDDataArithmetic` is an example of a class which utilizes mixins *and* adds functionality.
+The class `~astropy.nddata.NDDataArray` is an example of a class which utilizes mixins *and* adds functionality.

 NDDataBase for making new subclasses